FrankensteinVariorum/fv-jekyll/README.md

 + `gulp build` – Full deployment.
 Runs SASS files, js minimizer, copies images, processes the React component, builds Jekyll (via bundle exec) and outputs the static to the `docs/` folder, which will be served by GitHub pages. **Afer running `gulp build`, you must commit all changed files from the `docs/` folder and then push those commits to GitHub.**

-+ `gulp buildLocal` – As above, but outputs to the `_site/` folder instead.
++ `gulp buildLocal` – As above, but outputs to the `_site/` folder instead, which is untracked by git.
 Good for testing everything but output destination.

 + `gulp watch` – Looks for any changes to the Sass or JS files and builds automatically.

 + `gulp watchLocal` – As above, but builds to local `_site/` folder.

-+ To preview the Jekyll site after building, run `bundle exec jekyll serve --watch --config _config.yml,_local_config.yml`
++ To preview the Jekyll site after building, run `bundle exec jekyll serve --watch --config _config.yml,_local_config.yml` and then visit the site in your browser at <http://localhost:4000/viewer/>

 + All supporting assets should be placed in the `_source/` folder.
 They will be output to `assets/` on build.